JFHaddad1/JFHaddad1/README.md

-- 👋 Hi, I’m @JFHaddad1
+- 👋 Hi, I’m Joseph Hadad
-- 👀 I’m interested in transitioning out of the teaching profession and starting a new career in IT.
-- 🌱 I’m currently learning: IBM Full Stack Software Developer via Coursera
--    I completed learning -
+- 👀 I’m a former Construction Planner and Teacher who has transitioned into the IT Industry.
+- 🌱 I’m currently studying for the CompTIA Network+ exam and working through "The Big Boook of Small Python Projects" (ISBN-978-1-7185-0124-9)
+- Certifications:
+-        CompTIA IT Fundamentals (ITF+)
 -        Google IT Support Professional Certificate via Coursera
 -        Responsive Web Design Certification via freeCodeCamp
--        IT Fundamentals (ITF+) via CompTIA
+-        CompTIA A+
 - 💞️ I’m looking to collaborate with anyone who needs support in accomplishing their goals.
-- 📫 How to reach me: email.mr.haddad@gmail.com
+- 📫 How to reach me: jfhaddad1@gmail.com

 <!---
 JFHaddad1/JFHaddad1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.